-If you are interested in starting a new, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
+A career that's increasingly in demand is an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
 And, most important, you’ll learn a great deal about: